Jagerziel/Battleship/README.md

 Basic:
 - Add button to refresh ship randomization
 - Highlight the 'Last Targeted' square for player and computer
-- Add targeting icon when hovering over valid attack squares
 - Enhance imaging for ships, hits, misses
 - Add sound effects / music
-- Add messages for when a ship is sunk (currently only in console)
-- Add console to show battle summary similar to existing Console Log
 - Add 'Play Again' button to Battle Summary page

 Advanced: